 What are the best ways to use customer data?

 There are plenty of ways you can leverage customer data.
 You can use it to share discounts and exclusive offers.
-You can use it to have conversations with your customers, the way this financial services company did.
+You can use it to have conversations with your customers, the way this national brand did.
 You might even take the data you collect from surveys or quizzes to create new products your customers are interested in.

 Are you trying to understand customers better so you can make them offers that will improve their lives in some way, like Amazon does with its “recommended for you,” messaging?
 Or are you collecting information so you can “share” it with other companies, like, say, Facebook has been criticized for doing?
 Remember, when customers share personal and financial information with you, they’re taking a leap of faith that you won’t lose it or abuse it.
 They’re trusting you to not spam them every five minutes or make their personal data vulnerable to hackers.